Why does glue stick? Or Sue against Glue

 How do I beat it?
 The same way that Band-Aids come off knees.
 I came back to water.
 Water is a brilliant beautiful molecule.
 Lots of organic molecules are soluble in water, meaning they form new bonds with the water itself.
 The oxygen in water is nucleophilic so it attacks other elements.
 Water breaks bonds.

-My hero water will get into the wallpaper and push itself between those molecules.
+Because of the polarity of my hero water, the water molecules will get into the wallpaper and push itself between those molecules.